PetaLinux

 Enable port with fixed IP address

-This example sets a fixed IP address to a port.
+This example sets a fixed IP address on a port.

 Enable port using DHCP

 This example enables a port and obtains an IP address for the port via DHCP.
-Note that the port must be connected to a DHCP enabled router.
+The port must be connected to a DHCP enabled router.

 /etc/udhcpc.d/50default: Adding DNS 192.168.2.1